 - Sprinkle in the cold water, 1 tablespoon at a time, mixing with a fork until you have a moistened dough that is beginning to stick together (a tiny bit more water can be added if needed).

 - Using your hands, gather the dough together into a ball, form it into a disk, wrap it in plastic wrap and put it in the fridge to chill for 30-45 minutes.

 - Once the dough has chilled and hardened some, remove from fridge and roll it out on a lightly floured surface.
 You will want it to be a couple inches bigger than your up-side down pie pan.
-I rolled mine pretty thin, less than a ¼ inch thick and ended up trimming off a lot of extra, but the crust was perfect when it baked.
+If you want it flakier, roll it into a large rectangle, fold it like a letter width wise and length wise and then roll it out again.

 - Trim off the extra crust and flute the edges using your preferred method.

 - In a large bowl, whisk together the heavy cream, eggs, and extra egg yolk.

 - Add the sugars and spices and whisk again.

 - Add the pumpkin puree and mix it in gently.
 According to the Sam’s recipe, over mixing is a large cause of the cracks you sometimes see in pumpkin pie (that and over baking).

 - Bake for 50 minutes (mine is almost never done at 50 minutes).
 The center should still have a little jiggle to it.
 Check the center with a knife; if it comes out clean then the pie is done.
 If it isn’t done keep baking and checking it about every 5 minutes.